jwds1978/jwds1978.github.io/freelance.md

 title: "Freelance"
 ---

-Below are just a few of the services that James provides on a freelance basis.&nbsp; Contact him with specifics of your project(s) and/or needs for a personalized estimate/quotation.
+Below are just a few of the services that James provides on a freelance basis.&nbsp; <a href="{{ site.url }}/contact" rel="me" title="">Contact him</a> with specifics of your project(s) and/or needs for a personalized estimate/quotation.

 <p>&nbsp;</p>
 <ul>